OVagamundo/Flashcard-Heroes/docs/AbilitySystem.md

 Abilities, Trinkets & Combat Systems: Definitive Technical Document (V6.0) Document Purpose: This document serves as the canonical technical blueprint for the game's Ability System and its applications, including Trinkets.
 It defines the architecture, data schemas, system responsibilities, and interaction contracts.
 It is a guideline for implementation, not an implementation plan itself.

+**Global Note:** Items and Trinkets are passive/reactive only.
+They have no direct activation mechanic and only respond to emitted triggers.
+Player trinkets are stored in the fixed-size `RunState.player_trinkets` container (5 slots).
+AbilityResolver and the UI read directly from this container.

 Part 1 of 3: Core Architecture & The Ability Vocabulary Section A: Core Philosophy & Architecture
 The game's combat and passive effects are governed by a unified, data-driven, and event-driven architecture.
 This ensures that all interactions are predictable, extensible, and managed through a deterministic flow, whether they originate from a Unit, an Item, or a Trinket.
 Data-Driven Design: The system's behavior is defined by data Resource files (.tres) rather than being hardcoded.
 Abilities, conditions, effects, and the entities that own them are all defined as resources.
 This is the cornerstone of the system's extensibility, allowing for content creation primarily through the Godot editor.
 New code is only required for fundamentally new mechanics (i.e., new Effect or Condition scripts).
 Event-Driven Flow: The system is reactive.
 Abilities do not actively poll the game state.
 Instead, they are designed to react to discrete gameplay events (Triggers) broadcast by the BattleManager at specific moments in the combat loop (e.g., the start of a turn, a unit taking damage).
+Passive/Reactive Sources: Items and Trinkets have no direct activation mechanic.
+Their abilities begin to apply when equipped and only respond to emitted triggers.
 Stateless Logic: The AbilityResolver is a stateless service.
 It acts as a central switchboard, receiving a trigger and a context dictionary, processing it against the current game state, and outputting EffectRequests.
 It retains no information between triggers, ensuring every action is deterministic based on the state at that moment.
 Decoupled Execution (Simulation vs. Presentation): The system strictly separates state mutation from visual presentation.
 This is the Simulation & Animator Contract.
 The BattleManager first simulates the outcome of an action, modifying all relevant game data silently.
 Only after the simulation is complete is a summary of these changes (a list of CombatEvent objects) passed to the BattleAnimator.
 The animator is then responsible for presenting these events to the player with appropriate pacing and emitting the final UI update signals.
 The flow is a strict, ordered pipeline from a gameplay event to a change in the game state, followed by its presentation to the player.